danweiner/learning-p5-js/README.md

 ```
 # Table of contents

-# Table of Contents
 [Introduction](#introduction)
 - [What is p5.js?](#what-is-p5js)
 - [Incremental Development](#incremental-development)
 ```

-Note that the links must be in *lower case*
+Note that the links must be in *lower case*.

-Additionally, any punctuation or spaces are removed or replaced.
+Additionally, any punctuation or spaces are removed or replaced from the Header to form the header link (the part in parentheses).
 For instance, Incremental Development becomes "incremental-development" and What is p5.js? becomes "what-is-p5js".

 If you hover over a Header in a GitHub Markdown file, you'll see a little link icon appear.
-This is where you find the "slugified" version of the header name - the version in lower case and with spaces and punctuation removed.
-The format for that link is `project URL#<header name>`.
+This is where you find the "slugified" version of the Header - the version in lower case and with spaces and punctuation removed.
+The format for that link is `project URL#<header link>`.

 ### Random: Variety is the spice of life